What is Click Flooding and how to stop it?

 Click flooding/spamming as the name already says it’s when a network/publisher sends a huge amount of clicks hoping that it will be rewarded by the last click when a user downloads an app organically.

-Basically, they try to manipulate the attribution of an install, by sending a lot of clicks on behalf of the user, without the user even being aware of it, hoping to be credited by the last click.
+They try to manipulate the attribution of an install, by sending a lot of clicks on behalf of the user, without the user even being aware of it, hoping to be credited by the last click.

-But how does Click Flooding really work?
+But how does Click Flooding work?

-For this type of fraud to be successful, it needs the user to enter on a fraudulent mobile webpage or to download an app that has malware on it, which is a malicious code programmed to take advantage of your activity or do harm to your phone, just like a virus.
+For this type of fraud to be successful, it needs the user has to enter a fraudulent mobile webpage or to download an app that has malware on it, which is a malicious code programmed to take advantage of your activity or do harm to your phone, just like a virus.

 If the user enters a mobile web page the fraudsters will start sending a lot of clicks with their click bots, in the background, even though the user will not notice it.
-Sometimes they even generate ad impressions as click making their page look as it has an amazing engagement which in fact it doesn’t.
+Sometimes they even generate ad impressions as click making their page look as if it has an amazing engagement which it doesn’t.
 They send hundreds of thousands of clicks this way.

 When the user downloads an app that has malware, once the app is opened, this malware will execute itself and will start generating clicks in the background without the user noticing it while the app is running, even sometimes the malware can generate clicks anytime, 24/7 while your phone is on, depending on how complex it’s code is.